gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 but not always, a 32-bit processor instruction set is used with 32-bit data model, and a 64-bit processor instruction set is used with 64-bit data model.

 Usually, it is possible to combine different instruction sets in the same binary.
-So, when linking a binary targetting the amd64 CPU, it is fine to link against a library built for the x86 CPU.
+So, when linking a binary targeting the amd64 CPU, it is fine to link against a library built for the x86 CPU.
 It is not possible to combine different data models in the same executable.

 On OS X, a binary may target multiple architectures, as a universal binary.
 It should be noted that a universal binary simply supports more than one architectures, but not necessarily every architecture as the name suggests.
-For example, a universal binary might include x86 & amd64 suport but no ppc or ppc64 support.
+For example, a universal binary might include x86 & amd64 support but no ppc or ppc64 support.

 File names are important here.
 Generally, architecture is not encoded in the binary file name.
 The build must be able to distinguish between binaries